princeton-ddss/hypline/docs/mkdocs/index.md

 ## What Next

-If you want to learn more about Hypline, please check out the official project [documentation](https://princeton-ddss.github.io/hypline/).
+Please check out user [guides](guides/clean.md) for more detailed instructions and examples.